cuijiyao01/docker-k8s-training/kubernetes/exercise_07_ingress.md

 ## Step 3 - annotate!
 Besides the labels, K8s uses also a concept called "[annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)".
 Annotations are part of the metadata section and can be written directly to the yaml file as well as added via `kubectl annotate ...`.
 Similar to the labels, annotations are also key-value pairs.
-Most commonly annontations are used to store additional information, describe a resource more detailed or tweak it's behaviour.
+Most commonly annotations are used to store additional information, describe a resource more detailed or tweak it's behavior.

 In our case, the used ingress controller knows several annotations and reacts to them in a predefined way.
 The known annotations and their effect are described [here]( https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/).

-So let's assume, you want to change the timeout behaviour of the nginx exposed via the ingress.
+So let's assume, you want to change the timeout behavior of the nginx exposed via the ingress.
 Check the list of [annotations](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) for the `proxy-connect-timeout` and apply a suitable configuration to your ingress.
 Of course don't forget to test the URL.

 ## optional step 4 - rewrite target
 Now that you know how an annotation works and how it affects your ingress, lets move on the fanout scenario.
 Assume you want your ingress to serve something different at its root level `/` and you want to move your application to `/my-app`.
 Your URL would look like this `<your-custom-endpoint>.ingress.<GARDENER-CLUSTER-NAME>.<GARDENER-PROJECT-NAME>.shoot.canary.k8s-hana.ondemand.com/my-app`.